mattwirn/Bear-ly-Breaking-Even/Sprint 2.md

 The front end has two component tests:
 1. A component test for the logo that checks if the logo renders and is visible
-2. A test fort the Page Header to check that it renders and displays
+2. A component test for the Page Header to check that it renders and displays

 The  four e2e tests are as follows:
 1. Testing that the Log in button redirects from the Home page to the Login page